 Having said that, there is one reason why the number of plugins you have installed on your site can be an issue: conflicts.

 Theoretically speaking, the more plugins you have on your site, the more likely you are to find one that conflicts with another.
-This is an issue that plugin developers constantly face as there are a near-infinite number of setup combinations across all WordPress installations.
+Having to deal with plugin conflicts is an issue developers constantly face as there are a near-infinite number of setup combinations across all WordPress installations.
 Most WordPress blogs are completely unique in terms of the combination of plugins installed.

 6. Quality Always Beats Quantity